What If I Don't Receive A 6% DPI In My Notice Of Assessment But I Want To Sue My Employer For My Work Injuries?

 If you receive your Notice of Assessment and you do not achieve a total Degree of Permanent Impairment for your physical or psychiatric injury of 6%, then you have no entitlement whatsoever to pursue a Common Law claim against your employer.

-Having Your Degree Of Permanent Impairment Reviewed
+Can I Have My Degree Of Permanent Impairment Reviewed?

 If you wish to disagree with your assessment of impairment for your psychiatric injury, then your avenues of appeal are quite limited.
 Degree of Permanent Impairment for Psychiatric injury can only be assessed by a Medical Assessment Tribunal (MAT).
 Pursuant to the provisions of the Workers’ Compensation & Rehabilitation Act 2003, the determination of the Degree of Permanent Impairment by the MAT is final, from which there is no appeal.
 What this means is that, if you receive an assessment of your Degree of Permanent Impairment at less than 6% in your Notice of Assessment, then your only means of appeal from that assessment is by way of Judicial Review under the Judicial Review Act 1991.